-Authors: Hang Li*, Department of Earth and Environmental Systems, Indiana State University, Qihao Weng, Center for Urban and Environmental Change, Department of Earth and Environmental Systems, Indiana State University
+Authors: Hang Li*, Department of Earth and Environmental Systems, Indiana State University, James H Speer, Department of Earth and Environmental System, Indiana State University

 Session Type: Paper